 In front of the fortified walls of the city, there is the Saint Nedelya Church.
 It is one of the oldest churches in the city, built in 1578, and renovated in 1831.

 Close to the church, there is the Regional History Museum of Plovdiv, housed in a beautiful orange-coloured building.

 Next to the museum, you can see the fortified walls of the city and Hisar Kapiya.

 It is an ancient gate built in the 11th century AD on the former gate from Roman times.
 Once it was one of the three entrances to the ancient city.
 The current structure of the gate was formed in the 13th – 14th century AD.
 It was restored in the 20th century because of its bad conditions.
 Today it is a landmark of the city and a must-see tourist attraction.

 The Plovdiv Regional Museum of Ethnography is the second largest museum of its kind in Bulgaria, and it is located in the Kuyumdzhioglu House.

 For me, this is the most beautiful building in the old town.
 Once it was the house of Arghir Kuyumdzhiouglu, a wealthy merchant from Plovdiv.
-It was built in 1847 in Baroque style.
+It was built in 1847 in the Baroque style.

 At the end of the 19th century, the house became a girls’ boarding school and a millinery factory.
 Then, Antonio Colaro, a tobacco merchant, bought it in 1930.
 But in 1938, on the initiative of the Municipality of Plovdiv, it became the Regional Ethnographic Museum in Plovdiv.
-Since 1943 the house has been opened for visitors and today it is a National Monument of Culture.
+Since 1943 the house has been open for visitors and today it is a National Monument of Culture.